-Realized and Unrealized Captial: The sale of an asset demonstrates either realized or unrealized capital.
+- Realized and Unrealized Capital: The sale of an asset demonstrates either realized or unrealized capital.
 It is realized if there are gains upon the sale and unrealized if the value of an asset has decreased.

 Remember, gains only occur when a real (tangible) asset appreciates in value.
 If the asset depreciates, this is counted as a loss.
 The idea of including losses with gains was devised to encourage long-term investment in real assets and property.